Ch0live/genai-stack/set_up_locally.md

 	- Go to Neo4J, your new database and then plugins.
 Click the drop down under APOC and choose Install and Restart
 	- Check APOC is added successfully and wait for the database to restart.
 If it fails just try re running it (it took 2 attempts for me first time)

+- In a terminal run `streamlit run loader.py --server.port=8502 --server.address=localhost`.
+	- Navigate to [localhost:8504](http://localhost:8504/) and see a Hello World response and check it's working
+	- Use the web interface to load Stack Overflow questions

 ## Set up the LLM
 - In a terminal run `ollama serve` to start the local LLM
   - Alternatively see the `.env` file for how to use other remotely hosted models

 ## Run the services
 - In a terminal run `python api.py`.